ccameron2/PingTracker/README.md

 - Different colours!

 ## Installation
-Download a release from [Releases](https://github.com/ccameron2/PingSight/releases), extract, and double click the InstallPingSight.bat file.
+Download a release from [Releases](https://github.com/ccameron2/PingTracer/releases), extract, and double click the InstallPingTracer.bat file.
 Delete the downloaded folder after installation if desired

 ## How it works